 - Other incremental costs

 Complete details regarding eligibility are available online.
-If you are unsure of the eligibility of your project, please contact Environment Canada for clarification.
+If you are unsure of the eligibility of your project, please contact Environment and Climate Change Canada for clarification.

-Stage 1 - Letters of Intent: Environment Canada issues a call for Letters of Intent each fall.
-Letters of Intent are submitted and reviewed by Environment Canada against eligibility requirements.
+Stage 1 - Letters of Intent: Environment and Climate Change Canada issues a call for Letters of Intent each fall.
+Letters of Intent are submitted and reviewed by Environment and Climate Change Canada against eligibility requirements.
 Applicants are asked to submit a Letter of Intent (maximum 2 pages), using the template available online.
 Submissions may be sent in electronically or by mail (date-stamped before October 1).